-As fatty fish and seafood with preformed EPA & DHA is off limits for vegans, our levels of these long-chain omega-3s are also lower compared to omnivores.
+As fatty fish and seafood with preformed EPA & DHA are off limits for us vegans, our levels of these long-chain omega-3s are as mentioned also lower compared to omnivores.

-This is quite alarming seeing as EPA & DHA are responsible for most of the profound health benefits of omega-3, such as:
+This is quite alarming seeing as EPA & DHA are responsible for some of the profound health benefits of omega-3:

 So what do to, are we vegans doomed to live our lives with poor intakes of omega-3s?